The Best 800 Number Service Introduction

 • Freedom and Flexibility

-An 800 number can be set up to forward to any phone and multiple phones.
+An 800 number service can be set up to forward to any phone and multiple phones.
 I forward my 800 number to my cell phone so I can answer a business call no matter where I am.
 No longer do I have to be in the office simply to answer calls.
 An old-school office phone sounds kind of… old school!
 Calls can be answered no matter where I’m traveling.
 While on vacation, I can either send them to voicemail or to an extension of an employee.

 Credibility – Sound like a national company!

-An 800 number instantly gives your small business a boost of credibility.
+Having an 800 number service instantly gives your small business a boost of credibility.
 People generally think that companies with 800 numbers are more reputable and reliable.
 Adding extensions provides another way to sound like you have more employees or a larger team.
 I originally started my small online sign business out of my home.
 People who called in often asked where my warehouse was located, what our turnaround time was, and who would help them out with their order.
 They were always so surprised to find out they were either talking to an owner or one of just a couple employees.
 The 800 number made us sound much bigger than we actually were.

 Extensions give you the ability to forward calls to different departments or employees.
 You can turn your smart phone into a business line!
 My 800 number call greeting says: